microsoft/taco-simulate/README.md

 *sim-host.js*

 This file should contain code to initialize your UI.
-For example – attach event handlers, populate lists etc. It should set `module.exports` to one of the following:
+For example ï¿½ attach event handlers, populate lists etc. It should set `module.exports` to one of the following:

 1. An object with an `initialize` method, like this: